Ask anyone who has walked the Camino de Santiago if they know what a Spanish Tortilla is and I’m betting they’ll say, “Yes!”

-As we ready (and steady) ourselves for the upcoming tourist season, I was reminded of a hilarious article I read on the Huff Post about
+As we ready (and steady) ourselves for the upcoming tourist season, which includes the baking of a gazillion cookies, I was reminded of a hilarious article I read on the Huff Post about

 stupid idiotic not so smart things people say when it comes to reviewing their travel experiences.